Vero: An Open RL Recipe for General Visual Reasoning: Experiments

 \paragraph{Multi-task RL requires more expressive reward design.} We compare our multi-route reward design against math\_verify~\citep{mathverify}, a widely used reward that performs extraction, parsing, and grading.
 Results in Table~\ref{tab:ablations}(b) show that our reward design, which routes answers through type-specific comparisons (exact match, numeric tolerance, set matching, and LLM-judge evaluation), achieves stronger performance than math\_verify across task categories. math\_verify lacks the flexibility to handle the diverse answer formats.

 \paragraph{Our data benefits most from RL, yet even with SFT alone it outperforms strong SFT baselines.} We compare SFT and RL training on our dataset in Table~\ref{tab:ablations}(a).
-The SFT model is trained to directly output the final answer without chain-of-thought or \texttt{<think>} tokens, reflecting the standard SFT paradigm used in many existing VLMs.
+The SFT model is trained to directly output the final answer without chain-of-thought or \texttt{<think>} tokens.
 SFT on our dataset produces gains on most tasks and outperforms SFT on a recent post-training dataset FineVision~\citep{finevision}.
 However, RL (GSPO with our multi-route reward) yields more consistent improvements across all task categories.

 \paragraph{GSPO outperforms GRPO and DAPO and leads to more stable entropy.} We compare three RL algorithms (DAPO, GRPO, and GSPO) using the same base model (Qwen2.5-VL-7B-Instruct), reward design, and training dataset.
 Consistent with recent findings~\citep{openmmreasoner}, results in Table~\ref{tab:ablations}(c) show that GSPO achieves the highest average score (54.7) across all task categories, outperforming both GRPO (54.3) and DAPO (54.3).
 GSPO also maintains substantially more stable entropy throughout training ($0.58 \pm 0.11$) compared to GRPO ($0.50 \pm 0.11$) and especially DAPO ($0.22 \pm 0.15$), suggesting that GSPO's sequence-level clipping better preserves exploration capacity and avoids premature policy collapse observed with alternative algorithms.